 In addition, clinics should be certified by the Federal Clinical Laboratory Improvement Act (CLIA) and voluntarily report detailed clinical metrics to the Society for Assisted Reproductive Technology (SART).

-Building a network, helping patients succeed
+Building a fertility provider network helps patients succeed

 When determining whether a facility offers superior clinical outcomes, plan sponsors should examine these important metrics: